+Page 1

-Page 1 Welcome to Take Action 4 Puerto Rico 2022!
+Welcome to Take Action 4 Puerto Rico 2022!

-Page 3 We Are All Puerto Rico

-Page 7 Principles For a Just Recovery and Resilient

-Future for Puerto Rico

-Page 9 Take Action for Puerto Rico!
-Talking Points

-Page 12 Puerto Rico History 101

-Page 18 Puerto Rico Fast Facts

-Page 20 Policy Asks - 5 Years Later How the Federal

-Government and Congress Can and Must

-Help Puerto Rico

-Page 29 Legislation to Move Puerto Rico Forward

-Page 36 Response of the Federal Government to Puer-

-to Rico Since Hurricane Maria

-Page 42 Take Action! to Support Puerto Rico

-Page 44 Coalition Partners

-Download Full PDF version of 2022 TakeAction4PR!
-Toolkit here.
+Page 3 We Are All Puerto Rico Page 7 Principles For a Just Recovery and Resilient Future for Puerto Rico Page 9 Take Action for Puerto Rico!
+Talking Points Page 12 Puerto Rico History 101 Page 18 Puerto Rico Fast Facts Page 20 Policy Asks - 5 Years Later How the Federal Government and Congress Can and Must Help Puerto Rico Page 29 Legislation to Move Puerto Rico Forward Page 36 Response of the Federal Government to Puerto Rico Since Hurricane Maria Page 42 Take Action! to Support Puerto Rico Page 44 Coalition Partners Page 7 Page 9 Page 12 Page 18 Page 20 Page 29 Page 36 Page 42 ur annual Take Action for Puerto Rico! campaign kicks-off as we reach the five-year mark of Hurricane Maria on September 20th and will continue until significant parity, respect, and a just recovery for Puerto Rico is achieved.
+The Take Action for Puerto Rico!
+Toolkit has the information and resources you need to be an effective agent of change for Puerto Rico.